-How the issue was addressed - The Company's investments have been valued in accordance with the stated accounting policies as disclosed in note 1 to the financial statements.
-All of the investments are in quoted securities in active markets, are considered to be liquid and have been categorised as Level 1 within the FRS 102 fair value hierarchy.
+How the issue was addressed - The Company's investments have been valued in accordance with the accounting policies as disclosed in note 2 to the financial statements.
+All investments are in quoted securities in active markets or in collective investment schemes, are considered to be liquid and have been categorised as Level 1 and Level 2 within the FRS 102 fair value hierarchy.
 The portfolio holdings and their pricing is reviewed and verified by the Manager on a regular basis and management accounts, including a full portfolio listing, are prepared for each Board meeting.
 The Company uses the services of an independent Depositary (BNP Paribas Securities Services, London Branch) to hold the assets of the Company.
-The Depositary checks the consistency of its records with those of the Manager on a monthly basis.
+The Depositary checks the consistency of its records with those of the Manager on a monthly basis and reports to the Board on an annual basis.